Jaimedgp/AirQualityCOVID/README.md

 # Estimating changes in air pollutant levels due to COVID-19 lockdown measures

-This repository contains all the scripts developed for the study of the changes in air pollutant levels due to COVID-19 lockdown measures.
-The repository includes Jupyter notebooks with worked examples and illustrative results.
+This repository contains all the code developed for the article _Estimating changes in air pollutant levels due to COVID-19 lockdown measures based on a business-as-usual prediction scenario using data mining models: A case-study for urban traffic sites in Spain (2021)_ by J. Díez et al., which has been submitted to _Environmental Software & Modelling_.
+For the sake of reproducibility, it includes Jupyter notebooks with worked examples which allow to reproduce the results shown in that paper.

-Anyone interested in the analysis is encouraged to contact Jaime Diez: jaime.diez.gp@gmail.com
+Contact: jaime.diez.gp@gmail.com

 ## pyAEMET

-During the course of this research the [pyaemet](https://github.com/Jaimedgp/pyAEMET) python library has been developed in order to download AEMET clima data via its OpenData API REST and it is needed to execute the AEMET curation process
+During the course of this research the [pyAEMET](https://github.com/Jaimedgp/pyAEMET) python library has been developed in order to download daily meteorological observations from the Spanish Met Service ([AEMET](http://www.aemet.es/es/portada)) via its OpenData API REST and it is needed to perform the data curation process.

 ```bash
 pip install pyaemet=1.0.1
 ```

-## DataSet
+## Data

-The data used in the study are publicly available through a persistent data repository in [10.5281/zenodo.5642868](https://doi.org/10.5281/zenodo.5642868) and we encourage to download and include in the same directory of this repository for reproduction.
+All the data used for this study are publicly available at this persistent [repository](https://doi.org/10.5281/zenodo.5642868).
+To ease reproducibility, we recommend the interested user to download and include them in the same directory of this repository.

 ```
 AirQualityCOVID